deenafe/shopping-list/README.md

 * The price of each item added is multiplied by the quantity entered, to get the Sub-total for each item added.
 For example:
    Bread (Price: 3.15)
    If the quantity of bread entered is 3.
-The total amount for the added item will be 3.15 x 3 = 9.45
+The total amount for the added item will be 3.15 x 3 = 9.45.
+This information is not printed to the terminal but provided the basis for calculating the bill summary after user is done shopping.

    ![](/assets/images/continue_shopping.png)